Hello all Doom fans of the world, welcome to the latest release of Doom Legacy!

 Creating a batch file with the necessary commands is also an easy way to record a combination of switches.
 Run the batch file to start doomlegacy with the particular game and PWAD.
 In the following batch file examples, legacydir, homedir, configdir, and waddir stand for directories that you specify.

-The launcher is no longer actively supported, but older launchers will still work.
+The previous separate launcher is no longer actively supported, but older launchers will still work.
 There are other Launchers that can also be used, as most command line switches are somewhat standard.
-Most of the settings that the launcher supports can now be set from the console also, or an autoexec file.
+Most of the settings that a launcher supports can now be set from the console also, or an autoexec file.

 The launcher has some problems with setting home and config directories.
 You will likely have to include "-config mydir\config.cfg", and/or "-home homedir" in options.

 You can set the following environment variables to have additional control over Legacy behavior.
 None of them are required.